-US: Zohran Mamdani poised to win New York Democratic mayoral primary polls
+Zohran Mamdani poised to win New York Democratic mayoral primary polls

 His main opponent, former New York state Governor Andrew Cuomo, conceded the contest even as the counting of votes was underway.

-Mamdani’s votes in the primary were below the 50% mark, CNN projected.
+Mamdani’s votes in the primary were projected to be below the 50%-mark, according to CNN.
 This would mean that the contest will be decided by ranked-choice votes that will be announced beginning July 1.

 Mamdani, who is of Indian origin, campaigned for a rent freeze, making New York’s buses free, energy reforms and increasing taxes on the city’s wealthiest persons.